Marie-Louise von Motesiczky Charitable Trust

 Carers UK (CC 1140890)

 Marie-Louise von Motesiczky cared for her mother Henriette (1882-1978) of whom she made many memorable portraits, especially in the latter part of her life.
-These were accorded a special exhibition in New York in 2014 at Galerie St Etienne (The Mother Paintings); examples are held in public collections in the UK (Arts Council and Tate in London, the Fitzwilliam Museum in Cambridge, and Manchester Art Gallery).
+These were accorded a special exhibition in New York in 2014 at Galerie St Etienne (The Mother Paintings).
+Examples held in public collections in the UK and elsewhere can be seen on the web pages dedicated to her work.

 Fitzwilliam Museum

-The Marie-Louise von Motesiczky Charitable Trust has supported public programming in connection with two exhibitions at the Freud Museum: ‘Leaving Today’: The Freuds in Exile 1938 (18 July – 30 September 2018) and Code Name Mary: The Extraordinary Life of Muriel Gardiner (15 September 2021 – 23 January 2022).
-Marie-Louise’s maternal grandmother Anna von Lieben was one of Freud’s early patients and the Trust presented her painting called The Psychoanalyst to the Freud Museum in 2017.
-This was subsequently identified as Ernst Kris (1900-57), the Austrian psychoanalyst and art historian who worked closely with Freud and with Ernst Gombrich.
+The Trust supported public programming in connection with two previous exhibitions at the Freud Museum: ‘Leaving Today’: The Freuds in Exile 1938 (18 July – 30 September 2018) and Code Name Mary: The Extraordinary Life of Muriel Gardiner (15 September 2021 – 23 January 2022).
+Marie-Louise’s maternal grandmother Anna von Lieben was one of Freud’s early patients and she and her brother Karl both underwent psychoanalysis; the latter hoped to practice in the field before the Nazi annexation of Austria prevented him from continuing his studies.
+Marie-Louise’s painting, Psychoanalyst, 1962, was presented by the Trust to the Freud Museum in 2017.
+The subject was subsequently identified as Ernst Kris (1900-57), the Austrian art historian and psychoanalyst who worked closely with Freud and with Ernst Gombrich.

 Ikon Gallery (CC 528892) and HMP Grendon: Artist in Residence

 The Marie-Louise von Motesiczky Charitable Trust has been funding an artist in residence programme at HMP Grendon since 2010.
 The funding was initially channelled through the Friends of Grendon then, since 2014, through Ikon Gallery in Birmingham.
-The current incumbent, Dean Kelland, is the third artist in residence following on from Edmund Clark (2014-19) and Lorna Giezot (2010-14).
+Simon Harris has been appointed for 2024-25 as the fourth artist in residence, following on from Dean Kelland (2019-23), Edmund Clark (2014-19) and Lorna Giezot (2010-14).
 Grendon is the only dedicated therapeutic prison in the UK.
-The purpose of the residencies has been to provide the men with the opportunity for artistic expression and discussion, to facilitate their work in a variety of media, to support their submissions to the annual Koestler awards, to mount an annual exhibition of the work made at Grendon and for the artist to respond through their own practice to the experience of this environment.
-Ikon, which has managed the second and third residencies, gave an exhibition to Edmund Clark under the title of In Place of Hate (6 December 2017-11 March 2018) and will do so for Dean Kelland at the end of 2023.
+The purpose of the residencies has been to provide the men with the opportunity for artistic expression and discussion, to facilitate their work in a variety of media, to support their submissions to the annual Koestler awards, to mount exhibitions of the work made at Grendon and since the opening of the Marie-Louise von Motesiczky Studio in 2022, to showcase the work of others at Grendon.
+Edmund Clark and Dean Kelland both had exhibitions at Ikon of their work done in response to the Grendon residencies under the titles of In Place of Hate (6 December 2017- 11 March 2018) and Imposter Syndrome (20 September – 27 December 2023).

 Kiln Theatre (formerly known as Tricycle Theatre)